 Hold on, there’s more.
 Perhaps you’ve also come across a form called T777?
 T777 is a Statement of Employment Expenses designed mostly for those of us who work from home, as well as certain commission and salaried employees.

 The main difference is that employers will issue a T2200 form which includes all expenses your contract required you to incur.
 The T777, on the other hand, is a complete list of all expenses CRA allows you to deduct.
 You can only claim what's included in the T2200 slip from your employer.
 So essentially, you will be using T2200 to fill T777.
-You should request the T2200 from all your employers if you want to claim expenses on your annual return.
-And as general rule of thumb, you should file T777 before submitting your income return.

 What Can I Claim on A T777?